deto/Snakemake_Tutorial/Tutorial.md

 - These files can be referred to in the shell command (or python/R scripts)
 - You can refer to the inputs/outputs of *other* rules like is shown with the input in fastqc above

 These last parts are very important as they help you adhere to the DRY (don't repeat yourself) principal.
-You could just type in the file names/paths multiple times, wherever needed, but my only entering it once, and then referencing it you can later make changes without having to worry about changing all occurrences of the path.
+You could just type in the file names/paths multiple times, wherever needed, but by only entering it once, and then referencing it you can later make changes without having to worry about changing all occurrences of the path.

 Now, you'll notice that snakemake only runs rules that are necessary for the target rule you specify.
 Because our pipeline has two outputs on separate branches (the fastqc output and the gene expression plot), I've created a rule `all` which takes both of these as input (and has no output).
 This is at the end of the file and is a common convention with snakemake.